 - Dividend paying equities might yield 2-5% annually

-- Fixed Income Bonds might yield 1-7% annually – generally high quality debt with a shorter duration has very low yields these days (due to quantitative easing from central banks).
-If you want higher yields you’re taking more credit risk and holding it for longer.
+- Fixed income bonds might yield 1-7% annually – generally high quality debt with a shorter duration has very low yields these days (due to quantitative easing from central banks).
+If you want higher yields, you’re taking more credit risk and holding it for longer.

 - Alternative Investments – these have all kinds of returns and all kinds of risk and are generally restricted to institutional or accredited high net worth individual investors.

-Annuities are contracts with insurance companies that allow you to “buy” guaranteed income – they can be purchased with Qualified or Non-qualified money.
-QLAC – Qualified Lifetime Annuity Contract – are growing in popularity – these allow you to use Qualified savings to buy an annuity for guaranteed income and as an added bonus they allow you to delay RMDs until 85.
+Annuities are contracts with insurance companies that allow you to “buy” guaranteed income – they can be purchased with qualified or non-qualified money.
+Qualified Lifetime Annuity Contracts (QLACs) are growing in popularity.
+These allow you to use qualified savings to buy an annuity for guaranteed income, and as an added bonus, they allow you to delay RMDs until 85.

-There are a lot of flavors of annuities and you need to be careful to make sure you buy one efficiently if you go down this path.
+There are a lot of types of annuities and you need to be careful to make sure you buy one efficiently if you go down this path.
 See how much lifetime income you can buy with a lifetime annuity calculator.

 Many people have some other big levers that they could potentially pull which could significantly impact their retirement drawdown strategy, so it’s worth considering them before they execute their drawdown plan.

-Manage Longevity Risk: The single biggest risk that everyone worries about is outliving their money, because no one knows how long they will live.
+The single biggest risk that everyone worries about is outliving their money, because no one knows how long they will live.
 There are a couple of ways to manage this risk:

-- Downsize – have property values increased since the time you moved to your current neighborhood?
-Connect with a residential real estate broker and have a conversation about downsizing, pocketing the equity your home has gained over the years and potentially slashing more than the cost of your mortgage but of utilities and expenses as well.
+- Downsize – Have property values increased since the time you moved to your current neighborhood?
+Connect with a residential real estate broker and have a conversation about downsizing, pocketing the equity your home has gained over the years, and potentially slashing more than the cost of your mortgage but of utilities and expenses as well.